Lab Manual

 Meetings

-There is a weekly 1 hour all-hands lab meeting that we share with the Clauset Lab.
+There are weekly lab meetings of a few varieties.
+First, in some semesters we have an all-hands meeting with the Clauset Lab.
 This is actually registered as a course, so please enroll (CSCI-7000).
-There may also be a weekly 1 hour meeting for the Science of Science team and the Infectious Diseases team.
-We use a Google Calendar to track these.
+There may also be a weekly meeting for the Science of Science team and another for the Infectious Diseases team.

 In general, please schedule a weekly meeting with Dan at the start of each semester.

-Each calendar year, we will also have a one-on-one professional development meeting that focuses solely on career, goals, tactics, and strategy.
+Each calendar year (each semester for postdocs), we will also have a one-on-one professional development meeting that focuses solely on career, goals, tactics, and strategy.

 Miscellaneous